lillee93/Arch_Task/README.md

 - **Refactoring recommendations are constrained by evidence granularity**
   Because the evidence block focuses on packages/edges/files (not full AST or call graphs), recommendations prioritize breaking dependency edges and improving modular boundaries, rather than proposing exact method signatures or precise extraction steps at the method level.
 ```
+More detailed limitations are provided in my report (Part C, Question 1).